sunbri/racecar/README.md

     - Each new letter has an equal chance of being from either parent, along with a chance of mutation
 4. Go back to step 2.

 The mutation rate is critical in the evolutionary process: a low mutation rate will lead to a slow approach to a low hamming distance, but a larger mutation rate would make it far harder to converge perfect to the specified string.

+An example of the output can be seen [here](https://pastebin.com/zEqAhtKP).

 ## Racing